FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-breadcrumb-trail.md

 ## Changing the separator appearance

-By annotating an HTML element with the [data-separator] attribute we tell the `ff-breadcrumb-trail` to use this element as the separator template.
+By annotating an HTML element with the `data-separator` attribute we tell `ff-breadcrumb-trail` to use this element as the separator template.

 ```html
 <ff-breadcrumb-trail>